 The Best Wineries in North Carolina

 Tucked away near the Yadkin River, Raffaldini rests on 102 acres of pastoral paradise and one of those perfect NC wineries.
-This winery near Wilkesboro, makes classic Italian dry wines using the Appassimento method.
+This winery near Wilkesboro, a small mountain town, makes classic Italian dry wines using the Appassimento method.

-This is a traditional process of using dehydrated grapes in the production of wines.
+This is a traditional process of using dehydrated grapes to produce wines.
 It’s a difficult method but they are truly top-notch at it.
 Here, you will find that the reds are bold and the whites delicate.